sathyalog/redux-explained/README.md

 __Concept (or) Usecase__ - We will have a __price__ input field along with __quantity__ dropdown on our page.
 On entering price or changing the quantity should update total value dynamically.
 To achieve this functionality we will be using redux here.

 __Goal:__ On Blur event, we should take price and multiply with quantity and display total accordingly.
+Refer screenshot.

 __Note:__ Please go through the below steps and match with commits to understand the flow of redux.